Costaki33/COE-379L-Projects/project3/README.md

 {'result': [[0.0]]}
 ```
 The expected output from the POST command is a prediction array that binarily states [damaged, not_damaged].
-For example, if a house is damaged, it will output [1.0, 0.0]
+For example, if a house is damaged, it will output [1.0], and if it is not, it will output [0.0].